-Sections and fields Description TMS Server IPv6 The local IPv6 address of the Cisco TMS Server.
-Address This address is used as the trap host address, phone book server address, external manager address and external services address on systems that do not support DNS and that are using IPv6 on the same LAN as the Cisco TMS server.
-By default this value is set to the local IPv6 address of the Cisco TMS server.
-TMS Server Fully The fully qualified hostname of the Cisco TMS Server.
-Qualified Hostname This address is used as the trap host address, phone book server address, external manager address and external services address on systems that support DNS on the same LAN as the Cisco TMS Server.
-Note: When using both IPv4 and IPv6 in a network, the hostname of Cisco TMS must be reachable from both.
-Advanced Network Settings for Systems on Public Internet/Behind Firewall TMS Server Address The public address of the Cisco TMS Server.
-(Fully Qualified Host Name or IPv4 This address is used as the trap host address, phone book server address, external manager address and external services address on remote systems.
-Address) Make sure this field contains an address that remote systems can reach.
-Automatic Software Update Automatically Check for Updates If set to Yes, Cisco TMS will check Cisco.com every 2 days to see if there are new software updates available for all the registered Cisco systems.
+Continue and fields Description Sections and fields Description TMS Server Address (Fully Qualified Hostname or IPv4 Address) The public address of the Cisco TMS Server.
+This address is used as the trap host address, phone book server address, external manager address and external services address on remote systems.
+Make sure this field contains an address that remote systems can reach.
+Automatic Software Update Automatically Check for Updates If set to Yes, Cisco TMS will check cisco.com every 2 days to see if there are new software updates available for all the registered Cisco systems.
 If so, the software and corresponding release keys are downloaded to the location specified in Administrative Tools > General Settings > Software FTP Directory (set in TMS Tools).
-Note: When setting Automatically Check for Updates to No, the buttons Generate log, Import Log and Import Excel will be available on the System Upgrade page, to enable import of a list of software and release keys to be used for upgrade of systems.
+Note: When setting Automatically Check for Updates to No , the buttons Generate log, Import Log and Import Excel will be available on the System Upgrade page, to enable import of a list of software and release keys to be used for upgrade of systems.
 See System Upgrade for more detail.
-Service URL This is the URL of the software update service at Cisco.com and should not be changed.
+Service URL This is the URL of the software update service at cisco.com and should not be changed.
 Web Proxy Address If there is a proxy server on your network, enter its address here.
 Web Proxy Username A valid username for Cisco TMS to use to authenticate to the proxy server.
 Web Proxy Password A valid password for Cisco TMS to use to authenticate to the proxy server.
 Secure-Only Device Communication Secure-Only Device Communication If set to On , Cisco TMS will communicate using HTTPS only with systems that support this capability.
 When Secure-Only Device Communication is set to On , HTTPS must be enabled on your systems.
 Validate Certificates When this box is ticked, Cisco TMS will check that all systems that contact it (to access the corporate phone book or give feedback) have a trusted valid signed certificate.

-Email Settings

-In Cisco TMS: Administrative Tools > Email Settings
+Email Settings In Cisco TMS: Administrative Tools > Email Settings

+Field Description

+Enable Sending of Email Allow Cisco TMS to send emails to users.

+Email Content Type Choose whether emails will be sent as:

+Plain Text

+■ HTML

+Both (Multipart)

-Field Description Enable Sending of Email Allow Cisco TMS to send emails to users.
-Email Content Type Choose whether emails will be sent as: ■ Plain Text ■ HTML ■ Both (Multipart) From Email Address The email address Cisco TMS will use when sending email notifications.
+From Email Address The email address Cisco TMS will use when sending email notifications.
 This address will show in the From field of the recipient's email client.

-SMTP Server The IP-address or hostname of your SMTP (Mail) server.
+Field Description SMTP Server The IP-address or hostname of your SMTP (Mail) server.
 The default port is 25, but this can be changed by adding : <port number=""> after the IP address of the server.</port> SMTP Server Authentication Username (if needed) A valid username for Cisco TMS to use to connect to the SMTP server if authentication is required.
 SMTP Server Authentication Password (if needed) The password of the account specified in the Username field.
+Base URL for Icons: Location for images used in HTML emails SIP Protocol Handler: The value that identifies which application should open SIP URI links